 The very outlet that a plug-in hybrid or electric vehicle plugs into can make or break its environmental impact.
 The manufacture process, materials used, and retrieval of those materials though strip mining impact the environment.
 It also depends on what state you live in.
 There are pros and cons to the purchase and use of hybrid cars, so ultimately, the question remains: how efficient are hybrid and electric vehicles at protecting the environment?

-Further reading: Hybrid and Electric Car Roundup
+All done?
+Let’s go further: Hybrid and Electric Car Roundup